RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

     retrieve(stream, txid)  # call retrieve function with stream and txid as the required parameters result = retrieve(stream, txid)

-    print result # prints info of the transaction
+    print result    #prints info of the transaction

 It will return the item's details like publisher address, key value, confirmations, hexdata and transaction id.

-**3. Verify an item against a particular publisher address**
+**3. Retrieve an item against a particular publisher address**

 You have to pass these two arguments to the verifyWithAddress function call: